InaWise/HTML-Code-Refactor/README.md

 ## Description

-Challenge this week builds a Node.js command-line application
+Challenge this week, a marketing agency has hired me to refactor an existing site to make it more accessible.
+Html, and CSS

 ## Site
 [live site](https://inawise.github.io/Horiseon-code/)